The S

 \memorize |

 By default, chords are replayed from the current song's first verse, but you can replay the chords of a different verse or chorus by saying \memorize at the beginning of any verse or chorus whose chords you want to later replay.
-This causes the chord sequence of the current verse or chorus to be memorized.
-Subsequent verses or choruses within the same song can use ^ to replay the new sequence.
+Subsequent verses or choruses that use ^ replay chords from the most recently memorized verse or chorus.
 Selective Memorization.
-It is also possible to inject unmemorized chords into a memorized verse so that they will not be replayed.
+It is also possible to inject unmemorized chords into a memorized verse so that they are not later replayed.
 To suppress memorization of a chord, begin the chord's name with a hat symbol.
-For example, \beginverse\memorize The \[G]third \[C]chord will \[^Cm]not be re\[G]played. \endverse \beginverse When ^replaying, the ^unmemorized chord is ^skipped. \endverse would produce
+For example, \beginverse\memorize The \[G]third \[C]chord will \[^Cm]not be re\[G]played. \endverse \beginverse When ^replaying, the ^unmemorized chord is ^skipped. \endverse produces This is useful when the first verse of a song has something unique, like an intro that won't be repeated in subsequent verses, but has other chords that you wish to replay.
+Memorizing Multiple Chord Sequences.
+By default, the sngs package only memorizes one sequence of chords at a time and ^ replays chords from that most recently memorized sequence.
+However, you can memorize and replay multiple independent sequences using the macros described in the following paragraphs. | ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

 \newchords |

-where <regname> is a unique alphabetic identifier.
-Once you've declared a register, you can memorize into that register by providing the <regname> as an optional argument to \memorize: \memorize[<regname>] Memorizing into a non-empty register replaces the contents of that register with the new chord sequence. | |||||||||||||||||||||||||||||||||||||||||||||||||||||||
+Memorized or replayed chord sequences are stored in chord-replay registers.
+To declare a new chord-replay register, type \newchords{<regname>} where <regname> is any unique alphabetic name.
+Once you've declared a register, you can memorize into that register by providing the <regname> as an optional argument to \memorize: \memorize[<regname>] Memorizing into a non-empty register replaces the contents of that register with the new chord sequence. | ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

 \replay |

-To begin replaying chords from a particular register, type \replay[<regname>] Chord sequences memorized into registers declared with \newchords are global, which means you can memorize a chord sequence from one song and replay it in subsequent songs.
-You can also use \replay multiple times in the same verse or chorus to replay a sequence more than once.
-7.5 Line and Column Breaks | |||||||||||||||||||||||||||||||||||||||||||||||||||||||
+To replay chords from a particular register, type \replay[<regname>] Subsequent uses of ^ reproduce chords from the sequence stored in register <regname>.
+Register contents are global, so you can memorize a chord sequence from one song and replay it in others.
+You can also use \replay multiple times in the same verse or chorus to replay a sequence more than once. | ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

 \brk |